euan-turner/keeptrack/README.md

 ---

 - [x] Lab 8: More Reusable Components
-- Sub-components should be extraced to be more reusable where appropriate
+- Subcomponents should be extracted to be more reusable where appropriate

 ---